cloudnative-pg/cloudnative-pg/docs/src/openshift.md

 With cluster-wide installation, you are asking OpenShift to install the Operator in the default `openshift-operators` namespace and to make it available to all the projects in the cluster.
-This is the default and normally recommended approach to install Cloud Native PostgreSQL.
+This is the default and normally recommended approach to install CloudNativePG.

 !!!
 Warning
     This doesn't mean that every user in the OpenShift cluster can use the Cloud Native PostgreSQL Operator, deploy a `Cluster` object or even see the `Cluster` objects that are running in their own namespaces.
-There are some special roles that users must have in the namespace in order to interact with Cloud Native PostgreSQL's managed custom resources - primarily the `Cluster` one.
+There are some special roles that users must have in the namespace in order to interact with CloudNativePG's managed custom resources - primarily the `Cluster` one.
 Please refer to the ["Users and Permissions" section below](#users-and-permissions) for details.